cscart/docs/en/user_guide/manage_products/promotions/free_shipping.rst

 How To: Offer Free Shipping for Buying a Certain Product
 ********************************************************

-You can offer free shipping when customer has a certain product in cart.
+You can offer free shipping when a customer has a certain product in cart.
 This is done via a :doc:`cart promotion <index>`.

 .. warning::